svlad-90/livelooping/md/looper-mux/looper-mux.md

 The view does not reflect that.
 There seems to be no real reason to visualize that.

-**Note!** in order to Randmize function to work, you need to have Turnado instance be **IN FOREGROUND** within the DAW.
+**Note!** in order to use the randomize function, you need to have Turnado instance be **IN FOREGROUND** within the DAW.
 That's why you'll find all Turnado instances being hidden somewhere in the right bottom corner of the screen, while still being in foreground.
-It is by intention.
+It is done by intention.
 Do not close them.

 **TODO**: I'm thinking of allowing the user to switch between the presets, as it is done in the "input controller" logical device.
-It would be prefferable option, as "randomize" sometimes gives unpredictable results.
+It would be preferable option, as "randomize" sometimes gives unpredictable results.
 Currently, I'm searching free to use shortcuts, to implement this feature.
 It will arrive soon after I'll finish this documentation :)

 ----